-In order to prove \thmref{thm:main}, we will make use of some results on Caccetta-H\"aggkvist conjecture.
+In order to prove \thmref{thm:main}, we will make use of some results on Caccetta--H\"aggkvist conjecture.
 As we stated in the introduction, the conjecture has been extensively studied and various relaxations has been considered.
-A particular interest is given to the so-called triangle case of the conjecture, i.e., when $\ell=3$.
+A~particular interest is given to the so-called triangle case of the conjecture, that is, when $\ell=3$.

 The triangle case of the conjecture states that every oriented graph $G$ on $n$ vertices with $\delta^+(G) \ge n/3$ must contain a directed triangle.
-The original paper of Caccetta-H\"aggkvist~\cite{CacH78} established a weaker bound $\delta^+(G) \ge 0.3820n$ which forces an $n$-vertex oriented graph $G$ to contain $C_3$.
-After a series of improvements due to Bondy~\cite{Bon97}, Shen~\cite{She98} and Hamburger, Haxell and Kostochka~\cite{HamHK07}, Hladk\'y, Kr\'al' and Norin~\cite{HlaKN17} applied the flag algebra method of Razborov~\cite{Raz07} and established the following: \begin{theorem}[\cite{HlaKN17}] Every $n$-vertex oriented graph $G$ with $\delta^+(G) \ge 0.3465n$ contains~$C_3$. \end{theorem} Note that De Joannis de Verclos, Sereni and the second author~\cite{JSV} established an improvement to $0.3388n$, however, for our purposes the bound from~\cite{HlaKN17} will be sufficient.
+The original paper of Caccetta--H\"aggkvist~\cite{CacH78} established a weaker bound $\delta^+(G) \ge 0.3820n$ which forces an $n$-vertex oriented graph $G$ to contain $C_3$.
+After a series of improvements due to Bondy~\cite{Bon97}, Shen~\cite{She98} and Hamburger, Haxell and Kostochka~\cite{HamHK07} as well as Hladk\'y, Kr\'al' and Norin~\cite{HlaKN17} applied the flag algebra method of Razborov~\cite{Raz07} and established the following: \begin{theorem}[\cite{HlaKN17}] Every $n$-vertex oriented graph $G$ with $\delta^+(G) \ge 0.3465n$ contains~$C_3$. \end{theorem} Note that De Joannis de Verclos, Sereni and the second author~\cite{JSV} established an improvement to $0.3388n$; however, for our purposes the bound from~\cite{HlaKN17} will be sufficient.

-Following an idea of Shen~\cite{She02}*{Theorem 1}, we use the bound from \thmref{thm:CH-C3} to obtain not very strong yet for our purposes good enough bound for longer cycles. \begin{lemma} Every $n$-vertex oriented graph $G$ with $\delta^+(G) \ge (1 - 0.6535^{1/m})n$ contains a directed cycle of length at most $3m$. \end{lemma}
+Following an idea of Shen~\cite{She02}*{Theorem 1}, we use \thmref{thm:CH-C3} to obtain a bound for longer cycle lengths in \conjref{conj:CH}.
+The obtained bound is rather weak, nevertheless it will be sufficient for our purposes. \begin{lemma} Every $n$-vertex oriented graph $G$ with $\delta^+(G) \ge (1 - 0.6535^{1/m})n$ contains a directed cycle of length at most $3m$. \end{lemma}